Upcoming Events - Radford News Journal

 Fund-raising for Radford Festival of Lights

-Radford Chamber of Commerce and Festival of Lights Committee looking for businesses and community members to help make Radford festive for the holiday season.
+The Radford Chamber of Commerce and Festival of Lights Committee is looking for businesses and community members to help make Radford festive for the holiday season.
 They would appreciate donations to purchase new decorations.
-Make a donation payable to the Radford Chamber.
-Please include in the memo line, “Christmas Lights” to ensure donation goes towards the decorations.
-Time is of the essence to give the Electrical Department enough time to schedule installation for the holiday season.”
+Make a donation payable to the Radford Chamber of Commerce.
+Please include in the memo line “Christmas Lights” to ensure the donation goes towards the decorations.
+Time is of the essence to give the Electrical department enough time to schedule installation for the holiday season.

 Christiansburg Leaf Collection

-The Town of Christiansburg is offering its annual Loose Leaf Collection service to residents weekdays from Nov.
-4 through Dec.
+The Town of Christiansburg is offering its annual loose leaf collection service to residents weekdays through Dec.
 20, weather permitting.
-Public Works crews will only collect piles of loose leaves; leaves placed in bags will not be accepted.
+Public works crews will collect only piles of loose leaves; leaves placed in bags will not be accepted.
 Please do not place pile of loose leaves in a way that blocks sidewalks, sanitary sewers, solid waste carts, drainage ditches or utility meter boxes.

 Crafting Group

-Christiansburg Helping Hands is a group of crafters coming together every Wednesday from 1-3 p.m. at the Christiansburg Rec Center.
+Christiansburg Helping Hands is a group of crafters coming together every Wednesday from 1-3 p.m. at the Christiansburg Recreation Center.
 We make items for various needs in our community.
-Please feel free to join us for a fun afternoon of knitting, crocheting or sewing (your choice), as well as connect with some new friends and make a difference in our community.
+Please feel free to join us for a fun afternoon of knitting, crocheting or sewing (your choice) that includes making new friends and making a difference in our community.
 For more information contact Tina at knitpic@aol.com.

 VFW Scholarship Opportunity